-In this post I’ll take a look at some of the available treatment guidelines for anxiety disorders.
+In this post, I’ll take a look at some of the available guidelines for evidence-based treatment of anxiety disorders.
 While psychotherapies are extremely important in the management of anxiety disorders, this post will focus only on anti-anxiety medications.
 The treatment guidelines I refer to come from the British Association for Psychopharmacology and the World Federation of Societies of Biological Psychiatry.

 Generalized Anxiety Disorder

-It may take up to 12 weeks to achieve full response to antidepressant medication, but if there is no response at all after 4 weeks it is unlikely that particular medication will start to work with a longer duration of treatment.
+It may take up to 12 weeks to achieve the full response to antidepressant medication, but if there is no response at all after 4 weeks, it’s unlikely that that particular medication will start to work with a longer duration of treatment.

 1st line: SSRI (selective serotonin reuptake inhibitor): citalopram, escitalopram, paroxetine, sertraline

-Alternatives to SSRI: SNRI (serotonin and norepinephrine reuptake inhibitor: venlafaxine, duloxetine), pregabalin (high dose may be more effective); quetiapine may be effective as monotherapy at doses of 50-300mg/day
+Alternatives to SSRI: SNRI (serotonin and norepinephrine reuptake inhibitor, e.g. venlafaxine, duloxetine), pregabalin (high dose may be more effective); quetiapine may be effective as monotherapy at doses of 50-300mg/day

 2nd line: agomelatine, quetiapine, some benzodiazepines (alprazolam, diazepam, lorazepam), imipramine (a tricyclic antidepressant or TCA), buspirone, hydroxyzine (a sedating antihistamine), trazodone